jwangus/creports/README.md

 1. email host and login info.
 2. IEX API key.
 3. Etherscan API key.
+4. Postgresql database configuration.

 ## Deployment To Linux Server
-clone the repo to the Linux dir you want to run the reports in.
+1. clone/pull the repo to the Linux dir you want to run the reports in.
 Copy the \_secrets.py file to creports folder.
+2. run ``pip install -r requirements.txt``